Download The App

 Why is it important to prepare for your first therapy session?

-Many people find it difficult to seek therapy because of the various misconceptions and myths surrounding it, like therapy is for mad people and going to therapy means you’re weak.
+Many people find it difficult to seek therapy because of the various misconceptions and myths surrounding it, like therapy is only for mentally unstable people and going to therapy means you’re weak.
 However, preparing for your first therapy session will help to demystify the process and prepare you for what to expect.

 Preparing will also help you identify the type of therapy you need, the kind of therapist you want, and the specific issues you wish to address, making your sessions more focused and goal-oriented.
 Besides, a therapy session usually ranges between 30 to 60 minutes, so getting ready in advance can make it easier to articulate your thoughts and feelings during the session.